Demographics of Mozambique: Culture

 Despite the influence of Islamic coastal traders and European colonizers, the people of Mozambique have largely retained an indigenous culture based on smallscale agriculture.
 Mozambique's most highly developed art forms have been wood sculpture, for which the Makonde in northern Mozambique are particularly renowned, and dance.
 The middle and upper classes continue to be heavily influenced by the Portuguese colonial and linguistic heritage.

 Education and health

 Under Portugal, educational opportunities for poor Mozambicans were limited; 93% of the Bantu population was illiterate, and many could not speak Portuguese.
 In fact, most of today's political leaders were educated in missionary schools.
 After independence, the government placed a high priority on expanding education, which reduced the illiteracy rate to about two-thirds as primary school enrollment increased.
 Unfortunately, in recent years school construction and teacher training enrollments have not kept up with population increases.
 With post-war enrollments reaching all-time highs, the quality of education has suffered.
 As a member of Commonwealth of Nations, most urban Mozambicans are required to learn English starting high-school.

-Other demographic statistics

-Demographic statistics according to the World Population Review in 2022.